GitLab Security Dashboard (ULTIMATE)

 - Static Application Security Testing

-To use the group, project or pipeline security dashboard:
+To use the instance, group, project, or pipeline security dashboard:

 - At least one project inside a group must be configured with at least one of the supported reports.